jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/FILE_crawler/status.md

-## Getting status of the file crawler
+## File crawler status report

-Use this API to get current status of the file crawler.
+Use this API to get the file crawler's current status.

 **Requirement:** OpenSearchServer v1.5

-**This API has several differences with the others APIs in the URLs and HTTP methods it uses, please carefully read this doc.**
+**The URLs and HTTP methods used by this API are different from other OSS APIs, please give this document a careful read.**

 ### Call parameters